StephenGrider/AngularMobileApp/www/README.md

-This is an addon starter template for the [Ionic Framework](http://ionicframework.com/).
+This is an addon app template for the [Ionic Framework](http://ionicframework.com/).

 ## How to use this template